-Cyber Security Risk

-The Group has assessed its main cyber security threat as phishing to obtain sensitive company or private information or a virus attack which compromises the system.
+Risk Mitigation Financing Risk The Group maintains conservative gearing levels in recognition of the industry's cyclical nature.
+Senior debt facilities are maintained with financial lenders with whom an open and transparent relationship is maintained.
+Multi-currency facilities (AUD and USD) are maintained over various tenors ranging from 2 to 9 years.
+Cyber Security Risk The Group has assessed its main cyber security threat as phishing to obtain sensitive company or private information or a virus attack which compromises the system.
 Investment in technology has increased and risk controls include the use of a VPN and antivirus software to safeguard against incoming viruses from personal computers.
 Preventative measures include regular system penetration tests and employee training with new leading-edge end-point protection software and firewall protection in place.
 A disaster recovery plan is in place across the organisation.

-COVID-19

-The Group has established a pandemic steering committee managing the response to COVID-19.
-Stringent guidelines and procedures for both staff and customer safety have been implemented and internal training provided on the new measures.
-The construction industry in both the US and Australia has been designated a critical industry by Government and so has not to date been materially impacted by Government close-down measures nor the flow-on economic impacts.
-The Group continues to monitor COVID-19 economic impacts.

-Climate related risk

-The Group has established a Task Force on Climate-related Financial Disclosures (TCFD) implementation plan which extends to FY2022 Potential risks have been preliminarily identified as consumer trends towards low embodied carbon building products; physical impacts on manufacturing operations; impacts on energy cost and availability and a price on carbon.
-The Group has established a gas efficiency target and an alternate fuels program that considers emerging energy sources such as hydrogen and the Sustainable Products program includes the development of products that hold leading sustainable qualities including expanded carbon neutral offerings.
+COVID-19 The Group continues to monitor COVID-19 economic impacts and to provide ongoing support for staff wellbeing including allowing time off for those getting vaccinations.
+Climate related risk Brickworks is aligning its greenhouse gas reduction strategy with the recognised standard of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, including risk management disclosures, metrics and targets.
+Potential risks have been preliminarily identified as consumer trends towards low embodied carbon building products; physical impacts on manufacturing operations; impacts on energy cost and availability and a price on carbon.
+In FY2022 our first TCFD Statement was released.
+The Group has established a gas efficiency target and an alternate fuels program that considers emerging energy sources such as biogas and hydrogen.
+The Sustainable Products program includes the development of products that hold leading sustainable qualities including expanded carbon neutral offerings.
+These strategic responses are outlined in in a Low Emission Technology Statement and Sustainable Home Guide.

-Investment
+Investments

-The achievement of business objectives in the Investment activities may be impacted by the following significant risks:
+The achievement of business objectives in Investment activities may be impacted by the following significant risks: